 November

 As with October, visiting Hong Kong is a fantastic idea in November.
 Rainfall is a mere smidgen from the intensely wet summer, and temperatures are still pleasantly warm.
-November is one of the best times to explore the New Territories and outlying islands.
+November is a great time to explore the New Territories and outlying islands.

 December

 Hong Kong’s reputation as a year-round destination is only supported by the excellent weather you’ll find in December.
-Although the temperatures begin to cool off from November, they’re far from cold.
+Although the temperatures begin to cool off compared to November, they’re far from cold.
 December is one of the sunniest and driest months in Hong Kong.

 As long as you dress for the milder weather, December offers superb opportunities for wandering in the outdoors, including hiking in the New Territories.

-The best month to visit Hong Kong is October or November.
+The best months to visit Hong Kong are October or November.

 Why visit in October or November?

 You’ve probably already noticed how adamant we are about not visiting Hong Kong in the summer months.
-It’s too hot, too humid, too wet.
-To put it simply: oppressive.
+It’s too hot, too humid, too wet; to put it simply, it’s oppressive.

 October in Hong Kong is none of those things.
 Starting in late September, the season transitions from summer to autumn.
-Once October rolls around, it’s in full swing with all the beauty fall brings along with it.
+Once October rolls around, fall is in full swing with all the beauty that comes along with it.

 The temperatures are still warm, even bordering on hot.
 Average temperatures sit around 26ºC (79ºF), with average lows of 23ºC (73ºF) and toasty highs of 28ºC (82ºC).
 With only 44mm of rain over an average of just eight rain days, October is almost bone-dry compared to the 50%+ rain days of summer.